- The body requires somewhere between 160 and 600 calories per day from glucose.

 This seems to stem from Institute of Medicine’s advice that the brain needs about 400 calories per day from glucose.
 This equates to 100g of carbs which most people wind up to 130g to provide a safety factor.

 The IOM, however, notes that a person who is fat adapted can run on lower amounts of carbohydrates as their brain is fuelled by ketones and there is no minimum requirement for carbohydrates, only glucose which can also be obtained from gluconeogenesis.
 In spite of this, nutritionists still recommend a minimum carbohydrate intake.

 Jaminet makes a similar differentiation that a typical sedentary person requires about 600 calories for glucose per day, however, this may decrease to 300 calories per day for someone on a ketogenic diet.

 The understanding of the absolute minimum glucose requirement comes from research by George Cahill who undertook extreme starvation experiments and found that people could survive on as little as 40g of glucose per day (i.e. 160 calories).

 In the fed state the body will rely on glucose from ingested carbohydrates.
-After a period of fasting it transitions to using glucose form the glycogen stores in the liver and muscles.
+After a period of fasting, it transitions to using glucose from the glycogen stores in the liver and muscles.
 Once the glycogen stores are exhausted the body will obtain glucose via gluconeogenesis from cannibalising muscle.